-Climate change.
+Climate system change.
 Well here we are folks!
 Key conclusions from the Intergovernmental Panel on Climate Change’s Climate Change.
 So even going back the IPCC’s Fifth Assessment Report (AR5):

-Warming of the climate system is unequivocal, and since the 1950s.
+Warming of the climate is unequivocal, and since the 1950s.
 Because many of the observed changes are unprecedented over decades to millennia.

 As well as the atmosphere and the ocean have warmed.
 So as the amounts of snow and ice have diminished.
 Finally sea level has risen, and the concentrations of greenhouse gases have increased.